How to Run a Bulk Import

 1. Prepare source data

-The first step is to decide how what information will be used to determine how the source will be mapped to the Flywheel hierarchy.
+The first step is to decide how the source data will be organized into Flywheel's hierarchy.

 2. (Optional) Register external storage